The 2025 Java Developer RoadMap (with Resources)

 Anyway, I am finally ready to share my Java developer RoadMap with you.
 This Roadmap contains my years of experience and the unobstructed path of how to become a Java expert.

-You will find that this Java roadmap answers many burning questions like which technologies a Java developer should learn?
+You will find that this Java roadmap answers many burning questions like which technologies a Java developer should learn.
 What tools make you a better Java developer?
 And, which framework a Java developer must absolutely learn.

 One of the things I tried with this roadmap is to keep the exposure as short as possible, I have avoided mentioning many alternatives, particularly when it comes to libraries and tools, and stick with industry-standard tools and libraries.

-I have kept it simple so that most of the people can follow it and only included the essential stuff, but if there is enough desire, I am thinking to post The Java Developer RoadMap 2.0 to add some advanced things like JVM internals, Profiling, Java 9 Modules, Cloud Native Java, different cloud platforms like AWS, GCP, or Azure, and more advanced tools like Chef for DevOps and much more.
+I have kept it simple so that most of the people can follow it and only included the essential stuff, but if there is enough desire, I am thinking of posting The Java Developer RoadMap 2.0 to add some advanced things like JVM internals, Profiling, Java 9 Modules, Cloud Native Java, different cloud platforms like AWS, GCP, or Azure, and more advanced tools like Chef for DevOps and much more.

-Btw, you by no means need to understand everything on this roadmap to become a rockstar developer.
-In fact, you don’t even need to take them that seriously if you don’t want to.
+You don’t even need to take them that seriously if you don’t want to.
 Instead, use these maps as a starting point to help guide your learning as you go.

 And, if you are not a Medium member then I highly recommend you to join Medium and read great stories like this from great authors on different field.
 You can join Medium here